joshwlivingston/advanced-r/README.md

 #### Getting and setting

--   Attributes are name-value pairs that attach metadata to an R object.
+-   Attributes are name-value pairs that attach metadata to an R object
 -   Individual attributes can be get and set with `attr()`
 -   Attributes are retrieved en masse with `attributes()` and set with `structure()`